zodac-personal/home_theatre/README.md

 The following services forward username/password information from the Authentik user's group to the service:

+- Bazarr
+- Lidarr
+- Navidrome
+- Prowlarr
 - Radarr
+- Readarr
 - Sonarr
-- Readarr
-- Lidarr
-- Prowlarr
-- Bazarr
-- Navidrome

 ## OIDC

 The following services allow you to login/create an account using Authentik:

+- Homarr
 - Tandoor

 ## X-Authentik-* Headers